Once you've registered the death you should notify us, if you haven't done so already.

 As soon as we're notified of a death, we inform all parts of HSBC and we will let you know if you need to take any further action regarding specific accounts.

-Any sole accounts the deceased had are automatically frozen.
+Any sole accounts the deceased had are frozen.
 This means:

-After you have told us that a person has passed away, for a short time they may still be sent mail from us.
-This is because it is prepared and printed several weeks in advance.
-We make every effort to avoid this happening but should you receive any such mail, please accept our apologies.
+After you’ve told us someone has died, we might still send them post for a short time.
+This is because it’s prepared several weeks in advance.
+We try to avoid this but if it does happen, please accept our apologies.

 This is step 2 of 6 outlined on the overview page